MWall541/Dragon-Mounts-Legacy/README.md

 - Added the Dark Dragon.
 Can be hatched via black terracotta blocks.
 Shoots wither breath balls.
 Immune to lightning bolts and freezing.

 - Added the Black Fire Dragon.
 Can be hatched via black concrete.
-It breaths black fire (cosmetic change from normal fire breath).
+It breathes black fire (cosmetic change from normal fire breath).

 - Added the Sylphid Dragon.
 It is immune to drowning and has slightly faster flight speed.
 Can be hatched via light blue terracotta.